-To determine the classification at phase 2, it is assessed whether there is a significant increase in credit risk (SICR) from the initial recognition of the transactions, considering a series of principles that ensure that all financial instruments are subject to this assessment, which considers the particularities of each portfolio and type of product based on various quantitative and qualitative indicators.
+For the classification in phase 2, an assessment of whether there is a significant increase in credit risk (SICR) from the initial recognition of the transactions is undertaken.
+For this, a series of principles that ensure that all financial instruments are subject to this assessment is used, which considers the particularities of each portfolio and type of product based on various quantitative and qualitative indicators.
 All of this is subject to the expert judgement of analysts, who set the thresholds under appropriate management integration and implement it under the approved governance.